AlexLabram/CreativeWriting/Poetry.md

 ## The Ilk of Paradise

-In Xanadu old Mr Brown
+In Xanadu old Mr Brown <br />
-A plastic greenhouse did decree
+A plastic greenhouse did decree <br />
-With running stands of two-by-four
+With running stands of two-by-four <br />
-And thermostat, and sliding door
+And thermostat, and sliding door <br />
-And space for a cup of tea
+And space for a cup of tea <br />
-With stainless tools and bare-armed toil
+With stainless tools and bare-armed toil <br />
-He danced his hands through perfumed soil
+He danced his hands through perfumed soil <br />
-And from the pots burst rich and rampant vines
+And from the pots burst rich and rampant vines <br />
-And twisted trunks cascading gold and green
+And twisted trunks cascading gold and green <br />
-And year-round roses, frangrance seized from spines
+And year-round roses, frangrance seized from spines <br />
 A hoarded heart of verdant life unseen

 (Room for a second verse?
 It's not like anyone remembers the middle verse of Xanadu...)

-The fires ran cold, the earth sucked dry
+The fires ran cold, the earth sucked dry <br />
-The lilies wept sweet honey tears
+The lilies wept sweet honey tears <br />
-The choir sang, the organ played
+The choir sang, the organ played <br />
-As Mr Brown to rest was laid
+As Mr Brown to rest was laid <br />
-Concluding the work of years.
+Concluding the work of years. <br />
-But I remember Xanadu
+But I remember Xanadu <br />
-Its secret, silent, warming glow
+Its secret, silent, warming glow <br />
-A Khan's desire, a blessed isle
+A Khan's desire, a blessed isle <br />
-In urban archipelago
+In urban archipelago <br />
-Mere plants can die, but dreams live on
+Mere plants can die, but dreams live on <br />
-Each echo stokes the godhead in the shrine
+Each echo stokes the godhead in the shrine <br />
-Tho' Mr Brown's greenhouse is gone
+Tho' Mr Brown's greenhouse is gone <br />
 His Xanadu, I pray it will be mine.

 ## Doggerel